morgangreenwalt/boots-4-less/README.md

 Boots 4 Less
 -------

-An web application that pulls in the latest Lucchese Cowboy boots from Ebay and lets users "Watch" products and click through to Ebay to purchase.
+A web application that pulls in the latest Lucchese Cowboy boots from Ebay and lets users "Watch" products and click through to Ebay to purchase.

 Technologies used:
 1. Node.js